LaurieTrichet/earth-quake/README.txt

 A button is available in the action bar to switch to map or list view.
 If a network error occurred a message is displayed to the user inviting him to check his network settings, but a better way of doing this would be to launch the setting activity.
+On the map view, markers are not customized, but a good addition would be to design a proper marker view.

 Conception
 -----------